-Among the decliners, circuit-board maker Jabil Circuit Inc. (JABL) sank $3.65, or 13 percent, to $24.40, after predicting earnings for the quarter and the year would come in below analyst expectations.
+Among the decliners, circuit-board maker Jabil Circuit Inc. (JABL) Jabil Circuit Inc. sank $3.56, or 13 percent, to $24.49, after predicting earnings for the quarter and the year would come in below analyst expectations.

-Motor home manufacturer Winnebago Industries Inc. (WGO) added $2.65, or 8.5 percent, to $34.65, after reporting earnings that surged past analyst expectations.
+Motor home manufacturer Winnebago Industries Inc. (WGO) added $4.85, or 15 percent, to $36.85, after reporting earnings that surged past Wall Street forecasts.

 Ford Motor Co.
-(F) lost 6 cents to $15.57 after the company raised its earnings forecast for the quarter and the year.
+(F) closed a penny higher at $15.64 after the company raised its earnings forecast for the quarter and the year.
 Ford cited strong performance at its financial services unit, which is seeing fewer credit losses than expected.

 Overseas, Japan's Nikkei stock average finished 0.3 percent lower Thursday.
-In afternoon trading in Europe, France's CAC-40 rose 0.3 percent, Britain's FTSE 100 added 0.1 percent and Germany's DAX index was down 0.1 percent.
+In Europe, France's CAC-40 rose 0.1 percent, Britain's FTSE 100 added 0.05 percent and Germany's DAX index lost 0.4 percent.